 Sleep: More than 40% of adults get less than 7 hours sleep a night and this has adverse effects on metabolism and weight control.
 Getting enough sleep is essential to maintain optimal hormonal regulation.
 Please ask us about what Chinese medicine can contribute if you are having difficulty with sleeping.

-Fumes and toxic chemicals: Chemicals in the environment like pesticides, insecticides, household cleaners and industry by-products have been shown to reduce egg viability, deplete follicle numbers and reduce IVF success rates.
+Fumes and toxic chemicals: Chemicals in the environment like pesticides, insecticides, household cleaners and industry by-products have been shown to reduce egg and sperm viability, deplete follicle numbers and reduce IVF success rates.
 As much as possible reduce your exposure to fumes and chemicals.

 Chinese Medicine: Doctors in China have been supporting women attempting to conceive over many hundreds of years as have TCM doctors in the west more recently.
 Speak to one of our practitioners about an appropriate treatment plan for your circumstances.